junslog/junslog/README.md

 ### Hi there 👋

+I'm WonJun Choi, majored in Computer Science in KHU.

+Currently I'm studying on Java, Spring and many other tools for BE development.

 <!--
 **junslog/junslog** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.